-4.3 EXCLUSION CRITERIA
+4.4 EXCLUSION CRITERIA

-- 1. Has had antibiotics for cellulitis within the past month - Bilateral cellulitis[#] - 3.
-Post-operative cellulitis (within 30 days of operative procedure on same leg) - 4.
-Cellulitis resulting from a human/animal bite injury§ - 5.
-Cellulitis associated with chronic (>6 weeks) leg ulceration - 6.
-Patient requires immediate hospital admission or out-patient intravenous antibiotic therapy - 7.
+- 4. Has had antibiotics for cellulitis within the past month - 5.
+Bilateral cellulitis# - 6.
+Post-operative cellulitis (within 30 days of operative procedure on same leg)\ - 7.
+Cellulitis resulting from a human/animal bite injury (cellulitis following an insect bite is eligible for inclusion) - 8.
+Cellulitis associated with chronic (>6 weeks) leg ulceration\ - 9.
+Patient requires immediate hospital admission or out-patient intravenous antibiotic therapy - 10.
 Known true allergy to penicillin or cephalosporins.
-(Study clinicians will be provided guidance on assessing penicillin allergy.
+(Guidance will be provided on assessing penicillin allergy.
 Prospective participants will be questioned as to the nature of any potential allergic reactions to assess whether it was likely to be a true allergy.
-If a true allergy is thought to be unlikely then the clinician assessing eligibility should discuss likely risks and benefits with the patient and come to an informed, shared decision.)
+If a true allergy is thought to be unlikely then the likely risks and benefits should be discussed with the patient to allow them to come to an informed, shared decision.)